Rame inox de banlieue Jouef (Suburban Stainless Steel Train) with modified couplings.

 There remains a doubt: the SMD drawbar is actually a Makette small model, and I am not sure that its elongation will be sufficient.
 A first test with a suitable Ribu coupling with significantly more distant pivot points showed a buffer mess when pushing the train with the BB 16500 LS Models, despite spiral entry curves, a minimum radius of 500 mm, and large radius Peco turnouts.
 Temporary parade: the machine is fitted with an adjustable coupling (NEM 363) which puts out the buffers by more than a millimetre.

 This is the KKK1 model whose base is 16 × 16 mm.
 But it cannot be mounted under the chassis: the ultra thin SMD model itself comes flush with the bottom of the body.
 But let’s get inside.
-There is in the head car (or tail?) a large empty place at this location.
+There is in the head coach (or tail?) a large empty place at this location.
 It will suffice to cut a large enough hole in the bottom to let the drawbar pass through, and to tinker a fastener for the return spring that will be underneath.

 In order for the drawbar to be at a suitable height (and also to plug holes resulting from previous tests), I have glued a 0.75 mm polystyrene plate over the frame base.
 The assembly is then milled with a rectangular hole, and its rear edge is milled (by hand) at an angle to give way for the return spring.